stephenfuqua/stephenfuqua.github.io/_posts/2023/2023-08-10-responsible-data-use.md

 excerpt_separator: <!--more-->
 ---

-A strange thing my job is that, although we're all about supporting K-12 education data interoperability, we don't actually work with any K-12 data.
+A strange thing about my job is that, although we're all about supporting K-12 education data interoperability, we don't actually work with any K-12 data.
 We build software, and others use it to collect data from disparate data sources into a single, unified, and standardized data set.
 But that does't stop me from